UWRobotLearning/JFT0-Franka/README.md

 1. Right click on AppImage, then go to properties tab, then select "allow file to execute as program".
 2. Log in to Nvidia Account.
 3. Follow prompts (install nucleus and cache).
-4. Go to "Exhcange" tab in Ominiverse launcher and type "Isaac Sim".
+4. Go to "Exchange" tab in Ominiverse launcher and type "Isaac Sim".
 5. Install Isaac Sim.
 Currently newest version is 2022.2.0

 ### 2. Creating Isaac-Sim Conda Env